Rapptz/discord.py/docs/api.rst

 .. function:: on_subscription_update(subscription)

-    Called when a user updates their subscription to a SKU.
-This is usually called when the user renews or cancels their subscription.
+    Called when a subscription is updated.

     .. versionadded:: 2.5